 Also dispersed throughout the area are several small residential neighborhoods, a handful of historic wild area camps, and mixed public ownership managed cooperatively for recreation and habitat values.
 Primary land owners include: US Forest Service Tongass National Forest, State of Alaska, State Parks, City and Borough of Juneau (CBJ), CBJ Parks, Mental Health, Goldbelt land, and an assortment of other private land owners.

 This area contains valuable woodlands and wetlands that possesses unique natural, ecological, scenic, and open space values of importance to the people of Alaska.
 It has extensive scenic shorelines containing rocky cliffs, sandy cover, and expansive tidal flats; significant anadromous fish resource; riparian and wetland habitat for migratory and coastal birds; forest and open areas providing habitat for black bear, wolves, mustelids, moose, rodents, amphibians, and other wildlife.

-Juneau’s Wonderful Greenzone, A Land Status Report by SEAL Trust (PDF: 5.21MB)
+Juneau’s Wonderful Greenzone, A Land Status Report by the Southeast Alaska Land Trust (PDF: 5.21MB)